Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/duplication/dupligroup.rst

 Create a Group:
    - Selecting the objects to be grouped.
-   - Create a new group :menuselection:`Object --> Group --> Create New Group`
+   - Create a new group :menuselection:`Object --> Group --> Create New Group`.
-   - Rename your group in the Properties editor: :menuselection:`Object --> Groups` Create a new Group Instance:
+   - Rename your group in the Properties editor: :menuselection:`Object --> Groups`.
+Create a new Group Instance:
    - :menuselection:`Add --> Group Instance`
 Change the Group Instance of existing objects: